How to make homemade sourdough breadcrumbs (from stale sourdough bread)

 Use this guide the next time you have too much sourdough bread and not enough time to eat it.
-Or your sourdough loaf is getting a bit old and unexciting for fresh sandwiches or even toast?
-Or you’ve run out of room in your freezer to store anymore random slices of bread.
+Or your sourdough loaf is getting a bit old and unexciting for fresh sandwiches or even toast.
+Or maybe you’ve run out of room in your freezer to store anymore random slices of bread.
 No matter what the reason is, knowing how to repurpose and make homemade sourdough breadcrumbs from stale sourdough bread is essential if you want to save money on your grocery bill or reduce your food waste.

 I learnt the skills to make my own sourdough breadcrumbs a few years back when I attended an OzHarvest Think Tank.
 We were invited to provide ideas on how to engage every day people to cook with what they have and divert their precious food from landfill.
 One of the attendees made us all a jar of leftover sourdough breadcrumbs.
 She was Italian and said her Grandmother would make this once a week on a Sunday with the leftover bread.
 Nothing was ever wasted.
 It was what you did with stale bread.
 Toasted lightly, mixed with herbs, salt, pepper and ready to be added to meals.
 I wish I could remember who it was that gave me the jar but this tip has always stuck with me.

 DID YOU KNOW: 1 in 5 bags of groceries ends up in the bin?
 Totalling $2,500 per year!
 That’s a lot of hard earned money that could be spent on better quality food or even a holiday.

 We use breadcrumbs for our schnitzels, to add texture to pasta, as a crunchy topping for pasta bakes, as a batter for crispy calamari.
 I prefer this homemade variety over the Panko crumbs Pierre requests I buy.
 I’ve noticed the Panko packets are full of random ingredients and preservatives I don’t vibe with and definitely don’t want to feed to baby BJ either.